In Revelation 20 the devil, Satan, is grabbed by an angel and bound him with a great chain. Satan is bound for a thousand years.

-He will not be able to beguile anyone.
+He will no longer be able to deceive the nations.

 Satan will be in the abyss until the time is finished.

-Then he must be released for a short time.
+Then he must be loosed a little season.

 He will wreak havoc upon the world again.

-And God’s people sat on them, and judgment was given to them.
+And God’s people sat upon them, and judgment was given unto them.